Visperi/GlasnostBot/README.md

 (University of Oulu CSE student guild).

 New messages, edits, replies and forwards are all supported from one Telegram channel/group/chat to an arbitrary amount of Discord channels.
-Only restriction is that they currently must be less than 2000 characters long for Discord.
+Only attachments are yet to be supported.

 The telegram library used in this bot is also made by me and has its own repository [telegram.py](https://github.com/Visperi/telegram.py).

-For images of the bot in action see section [Images](#Images).
+For images of the features see section [Images](#Images).

 ## Running the bot